-One of the things that struck me most when we went into lockdown back in March was the silence.
+One of the things that struck me most when we first went into lockdown back in March 2020 was the silence.
 It was so very quiet outside.
 Eerily quiet?
 Or blissfully quiet?

 No traffic.
 Barely any planes.
 No hustle and bustle of people.

-It’s not particularly noisy where we live at the best of times (at the end of a cul-de-sac) but even so, this change in the ambient soundscape was very noticeable.
+It’s not particularly noisy where we live at the best of times (at the end of a cul-de-sac in Heslington, on the outskirts of York) but even so, this change in the ambient soundscape was very noticeable.

 And so, as I thought it would be difficult to conjure up in memory afterwards, I decided to record it.

-I decided to record one minute each day on my phone, in our (small) back garden, at the same time every day.
+I recorded one minute on my phone in our (small) back garden at around the same time each day.
 I thought if I opted for between noon and 1pm, that would make it easy for me to remember, and though I forgot over the first weekend, thereafter I did remember to record every day.
 Up to and including lockdown day 100.

-Of course you may wish to ignore all the visuals and just close your eyes and … listen to the lockdown.
+Of course you may wish to ignore the visuals altogether and just close your eyes and … listen to the lockdown.

 Here are the birds and the bees, the rain and the breeze, the hail and … the silence of our first 100 days of lockdown 2020.